 - Who else can see my data on this site or app?
 Some third parties may have individuals who look at your Google Account information, including emails you write or your contacts.

 Remove site or app access

-If you no longer trust an app, you can remove its access to your Google Account.
+If you gave account access to a site or app you no longer trust, you can remove its access to your Google Account.
 The site or app won’t be able to access any more info from your Google Account, but you may need to request that they delete the data they already have.